-- 1. Look over both my university web page http://math.ups.edu/~bryans/ [1] and the course webpage for MATH 433 you'll find there. - 2.
-Send an e-mail message to me at bryans [at] ups.edu that contains the information below.
-Make sure the course number, 433, and your name are in the "Subject" line.

-- (a) Tell me your mathematical plans after graduation. - (b) Write a paragraph or two detailing your personal learning style.
+Look over both my university web page http://math.ups.edu/~bryans/[1] and the course webpage for MATH 433 you'll find there.
+Then send an e-mail message to me at bryans [at] ups.edu that includes both a brief description of your mathematical plans after graduation and a paragraph or two detailing your personal learning style.
 Include any classroom techniques you have found that enhance or block your learning.